adamgreloch/irio-mapreduce/README.md

 Behaviour: reduces all (k, value) pairs for k = key into one (key, new_value) where new_value is an aggregate of all values from pairs.

-Input files do not need to be sorted, but there is a guarantee that all values for a given key are in the input file.
+Input files do not need to be sorted.
+There is a guarantee that all values for a given key are in the input file.

 ## Build